puvadeee/bluebrain/README.md

+##3.
+Using the programmer

+Install the latest drivers form the www.ftdichip.com website.

-##4. iOS and Android Apps
+#iOS and Android Apps

 The apps are available in source form in this repo and also as released apps on the respective app stores.

 Apple users can find the app [here](https://itunes.apple.com/us/app/cannybots/id932910715?mt=8).

 Android users can find the app [here](https://play.google.com/store/apps/details?id=com.cannybots.cannybots).

-##5.
-Using the programmer

-Install the latest drivers form the www.ftdichip.com website.